KevinSGarrett/RastUp1/docs/orchestrator/reviews/orchestrator-review-WBS-017-20251121-200347Z.md

 - [x] Add unit test coverage and update progress artefacts; run calendar suite + `make ci`.
 - [ ] Integrate live backend mutations/telemetry and add design-system polish (tracked for follow-up).

------ END REPORT -----
+----- END REPORT ----- (fallback: RuntimeError)

-Now decide: accept or reject the work, and output a prioritized list of next actions for the orchestrator with owners and due dates when possible.
+Now decide: accept or reject the work, and output a prioritized list of next actions for the orchestrator with owners and due dates when possible. (fallback: ModuleNotFoundError)